tsai00150/Music-Match/README.md

 09 Love Story                 0.08
 ```
 Looks like dejavu is better at comparing songs that are identical, rather than covers or alternate versions.
+Note: The origninal settings will only compare with two songs.
+To compare with more songs (like the three songs above), go to config/settings.py in dejavu and  change "TOPN" to the amount of songs that you want to compare.